Exercise and Nutrition After Breast Cancer Surgery

 Exercise After Breast Cancer Surgery

-Exercise has long been known to improve self-esteem, elevate mood, and create a sense of personal mastery and well-being.
+Exercise improves your self-esteem, mood, and well-being.
 Exercise after breast cancer surgery is no exception.
-In addition, studies have shown a link between being overweight and breast cancer recurrence.
-So losing weight through exercise may help you restore your health and improve your outcome.
+And studies have shown a link between being overweight and breast cancer recurrence.
+So losing weight through exercise may help you restore your health and improve your chances of avoiding more cancer.

-Fatigue often lingers for some time after surgery.
-It may be more pronounced if you've also had chemotherapy and radiation.
-Still, most experts advise some form of regular exercise, even if you start with short walks around the block.
-Exercise can actually boost your energy.
-And recent studies suggest that exercise after breast cancer surgery can lower the risk of cancer recurrence.
+Fatigue often lingers after surgery.
+It may be worse if you've also had chemotherapy and radiation.
+Still, most experts say some form of regular exercise is good, even if you start with short walks around the block.
+Exercise can boost your energy.
+And exercise after breast cancer surgery may lower the risk of cancer recurrence.

 Breast Cancer: Goals for Exercise

 1. Talk with your doctor before starting.

 For the first days and weeks after breast cancer surgery, focus on protecting your incision.
 Also focus on protecting any other tender areas from bumping and bruising.
 Don't carry heavy things like children or groceries.
 Once your doctor says you can start exercising, start slowly and carefully.
 Think about seeing a physical therapist experienced with breast cancer.
 A therapist can help you improve your range of motion, strength, and flexibility in the affected arm and shoulder after surgery.

 If you had a lumpectomy to remove a breast lump, or surgery to remove part of your breast (a partial mastectomy), you can begin exercising fairly quickly.